young woman playing with two children

 Education, Training and Skills

-Early childhood educators (ECEs) and assistants (ECEAs) must be certified in order to work in most licensed child-care programs.
-There are five levels of certification:
+Early childhood educators (ECEs) and assistants (ECEAs) must be certified to work in most licensed child care programs.
+There are five types of certification:

-ECEs who are certified for that occupation by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
+ECEs certified by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
 Under the terms of the Canadian Free Trade Agreement (CFTA), most applicants who are transferring their credentials from elsewhere in Canada will not be required to complete additional training or testing.
-However, the B.C. regulator may ask applicants to provide further information such as a letter of good standing, references, or criminal record check.
+However, the B.C. regulator may ask applicants to provide further information such as a letter of good standing, references or criminal record check.

 Contact the B.C.
 Ministry of Children and Family Development: Early Childhood Educator Registry for details on how to apply for certification in B.C.